baseplate-admin/python_strip_whitespace/README.rst

 Change NBSP Mangle Character :
 ------------------------------

 This module first replaces the &nbsp; character from html with a character.
-For example &nbsp; becomes 'অ' ( I picked 'অ' because its a foreign character and not many sites use 'অ' ).
+For example &nbsp; becomes 'অ' ( I picked 'অ' because its a foreign character and not many sites use the character like this 'অ' ).
 If for some reason this character is causing problem in your HTML.
 You can change this from settings.py .

 To change &nbsp; mangle character: